PDF(27.6 KB) View with Adobe Reader on a variety of devices

 This document describes how the Email Security Appliance (ESA) handles DomainKeys Identified Mail (DKIM) authentication results.

-Why is the ESA handling DKIM authentication result permfail as hardfail?
+Why does the ESA handle the DKIM authentication result "permfail" as "hardfail"?

-The ESA content filter condition DKIM Authentication has several options availabe as the image below is highlighting.
+The ESA content filter condition DKIM Authentication has several options, as shown in this image:

 Message 815204 DKIM: permfail body hash did not verify [final] (d=sub.example.com s=selector1-sub-com firstname.lastname@example.org)

-The ESA considers permfail as hardfail and puts the result into the Authentication-Results header as dkim=hardfail.
-There is a difference between ESA's naming of DKIM events and RFC6376 naming.
-In Authentication-Results headers (and message tracking) ESA needs to show proper RFC6376 strings, while the content filter uses different event names.
+The ESA considers permfail to be the same as hardfail and includes the result in the Authentication-Results header as dkim=hardfail.
+The ESA names for DKIM events are different than RFC6376 names.
+In Authentication-Results headers (and tracked messages), ESA must show proper RFC6376 strings, whereas the content filter uses different event names.